Best Of17 min read

 Do hosting companies offer discounts specifically for nonprofits?

 Several do, yes.
 SiteGround offers direct nonprofit/NGO discounts — up to 30% off — on their plans.
-DreamHost, Bluehost, and InMotion have relationships with TechSoup, the nonprofit tech marketplace, where verified organizations can access discounted software and services.
-Always check TechSoup before buying hosting at full price — it takes about 10 minutes to verify your organization and the savings can be substantial over a multi-year commitment.
+DreamHost, Bluehost, and InMotion have partnerships with TechSoup, the nonprofit tech marketplace, where verified organizations can access discounted software and services.
+Always check TechSoup before buying hosting at full price — verification takes about 10 minutes and the savings add up over time.

 What's the minimum a nonprofit should spend on web hosting?

-Honestly, you can get a functional website online for $1.58-$2.99/month on annual plans with providers like Namecheap or Hostinger.
-That works out to roughly $19-$36 per year for the hosting itself.
-The real costs often come from domain registration (~$10-15/year), premium themes or plugins, and email hosting if it's not bundled.
+You can get a functional website online for $1.58-$2.99/month on annual plans with Namecheap or Hostinger.
+That's roughly $19-$36 per year for hosting itself.
+Real costs usually come from domain registration (~$10-15/year), premium themes or plugins, and email hosting if it's not bundled.
 Budget at least $50-75/year for a complete, credible basic online presence.

 Should nonprofits use shared hosting or managed WordPress hosting?

-For most small-to-mid nonprofits, shared hosting is completely fine.
-Managed WordPress hosting (like SiteGround's GrowBig or DreamPress) makes sense when you're running a high-traffic site, don't have technical staff, and want automatic updates and backups handled for you.
-The extra $10-15/month is worth it once you factor in the hours saved troubleshooting plugin conflicts and botched updates.
+For most small-to-mid nonprofits, shared hosting works fine.
+Managed WordPress hosting (like SiteGround's GrowBig or DreamPress) makes sense when you're running high-traffic sites, don't have technical staff, and want automatic updates and backups handled for you.
+The extra $10-15/month adds up when you factor in hours saved troubleshooting plugin conflicts and botched updates.

 Is free web hosting ever appropriate for a nonprofit?

-Short answer: no. Free hosting almost always costs you something else — ads plastered on your site, unreliable uptime, or no custom domain (youorg.wordpress.com instead of youorg.org).
-That ".wordpress.com" URL quietly erodes credibility with donors and funders.
+Short answer: no. Free hosting usually costs you something else — ads on your site, unreliable uptime, or no custom domain (youorg.wordpress.com instead of youorg.org).
+That ".wordpress.com" URL quietly erodes credibility with donors.
 Spend the $2-3/month.
 It's genuinely worth it.

 Can we switch hosting providers later if we choose wrong?

-Absolutely — and don't let anxiety about switching trap you in a bad situation.
-Every host on this list offers free website migration assistance.
-DreamHost's 97-day guarantee and InMotion's 90-day guarantee exist precisely so you have time to test the relationship before you're fully committed.
+Absolutely — and don't let fear of switching trap you in a bad situation.
+Every host on this list offers free website migration.
+DreamHost's 97-day guarantee and InMotion's 90-day guarantee exist so you have time to test things before you're locked in.

 What features matter most for nonprofit donation pages specifically?

 A free SSL certificate is non-negotiable — browsers will flag your donation page as "not secure" without it, and donors will bounce instantly.
-Beyond that, you want reliable uptime (99.9%+), fast load times (studies show a 1-second delay in page load time can reduce conversions by up to 7%), and ideally a CDN to serve the page quickly from wherever your donors are located.
-SiteGround, Hostinger, and GreenGeeks all check these boxes reliably.
+Beyond that, you want reliable uptime (99.9%+), fast load times (1-second delays can reduce conversions by up to 7%), and ideally a CDN to serve the page quickly wherever your donors are.
+SiteGround, Hostinger, and GreenGeeks all check these boxes.

 Pricing information reflects promotional rates available in early 2026.
 Always verify current pricing directly with each provider.
 Affiliate links are used in this article — clicking them may earn us a small commission at no extra cost to you, and helps keep this resource free for nonprofits.